aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/xml-maps/_index.md

 ---
-title: Import XML to Excel Workbook with C++
+title: Import XML into Excel Workbook with C++
 linktitle: XML Maps
 type: docs
 weight: 210
 url: /cpp/import-xml-map-inside-a-workbook-using-aspose-cells/
-description: Import data from an XML data file to Microsoft Excel using Aspose.Cells with C++.
+description: Import data from an XML data file into Microsoft Excel using Aspose.Cells with C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

 Aspose.Cells allows you to import the XML map inside the workbook using the [**Workbook.ImportXml()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/importxml/) method.
-You can import XML Map using Microsoft Excel with the following steps:
+You can import an XML map using Microsoft Excel with the following steps:

 - Select the **Developer** tab.
 - Click **Import** in the XML section and follow the required steps.